 Those many visitors you lost, or could potentially lose, through a quick AdSense click?
 They’re never going to come back.

 So, if you’re thinking of using AdSense on your personal brand or small business website, please, please, please think very carefully about it before doing it.

 Do let me know your thoughts on this debate.

-- Do you think Google AdSense should be placed on a personal brand or small business website?
+- Do you think Google AdSense should be used on a personal brand or small business website?

 - Do you already use AdSense on your personal blog or business website?
-And if so, do you think you could be missing out on a whole lot of potential, conversion wise?
+And if so, do you think you could be missing out on a whole lot of other opportunities, conversion wise?